Bausch + Lomb AllergiFlash eye drops pods

 Pregnancy

-Due to a lack of data, the use of levocabastine is not recommended during breastfeeding.
+Due to the lack of data, the use of levocabastine is not recommended during breastfeeding.

-Patients experiencing visual disturbances (slight irritation following instillation) should refrain from driving or operating machinery until these symptoms disappear.
-ALLERGIFLASH 0.05%, eye drops, solution in a single-dose container, contains phosphates.
+Patients experiencing visual disturbances (mild irritation following instillation) should refrain from driving vehicles or operating machinery until these symptoms disappear.

-If you have severe damage to the cornea (the transparent layer at the front of the eye), phosphates may, in very rare cases, cause vision problems due to calcium accumulation during treatment (appearance of cloud-like inclusions).
+If you have severe damage to the cornea (the transparent layer at the front of the eye), phosphates can, in very rare cases, cause vision problems due to the accumulation of calcium during treatment (appearance of cloud-like inclusions).

-3. HOW TO USE ALLERGIFLASH 0.05%, eye drops, solution in a single-dose container?
+3. HOW TO USE ALLERGIFLASH 0.05%, eye drops solution in single-dose container?

 Dosage